-Motorcycles are all awesome in their own ways.
+All motorcycles are awesome in their own ways.
 What you choose to ride is much less important than the fact that you ride at all.
 However, in the realm of converting dirt bikes to street-legal machines, all bikes are not created equal.
 Some will inevitably be more of a chore to convert than others.
-That’s just the nature of the game.

-To get an idea of the issues involved, let’s look at some of the included equipment that makes a dirt bike an excellent choice for a street-legal conversion.
+To get an idea of the issues involved in making a dirt bike street legal, let’s look at some of the included equipment that makes a certain dirt bike an excellent choice for a street-legal conversion.
 Then, we’ll point out a few things that are best avoided.

 Some bikes come from the factory with much of the required equipment for a street-legal conversion, while others force you to do a lot more wrench turning.

 These bikes are no bargain on the highway, though.
-The WR’s 4-stroke power plant is thoroughly modern.
+The WR450F’s 4-stroke power plant is thoroughly modern.
 It has dual-overhead cams and four titanium valves, so maintenance is a fraction of what it is on the antiquated but fun 2-stroke engines.

 Factory Headlight and Taillight

 The factory-installed headlight and taillight of the Yamaha WR450F are more than just a convenient addition.
 They take much of the headache out of a street legal dirt bike conversion.
 Because there is already a wiring harness, tying in turn signals is a much simpler task.
 The benefits of having these factory-installed items on a dirt bike cannot be overstated.